abc013/WarriorsSnuggery/README.md

 ## Building the project (Windows, with IDE)
 The following steps may help to get the project to run (in e.g. Visual Studio):
 1. Download this repository
-2. Download the OpenAL installer from [here](https://openal.org/downloads/oalinst.zip) and run it
+2. Download the OpenAL installer from [here](https://openal.org/downloads/oalinst.zip) and run it.
+If the game does not work, try using the resources from [OpenAL-Soft](https://kcat.strangesoft.net/openal.html)
+3. Fetch the `openTK.dll` via NuGet
-3. Build the solution (NuGet should get the openTK.dll for you)
+3. Build the solution
 # Important: You run Warrior's Snuggery at your own risk!